maesterzak/React-Django-Web/README.md

 ## Setup

-Checkout readme.md file in frontend and backend directories for setup instructions.
+Checkout readme.md file in frontend/myapp and backend directories for setup instructions.